nova-labs/meetup2apricot/docs/user-manual/configuration.rst

 Event Registration Restrictions
 -------------------------------

-Wild Apricot can restrict event registration to members with selected membership levels.
+Wild Apricot can restrict event registrations to selected membership levels based on an event's title and price.
 For example, the Nova Labs Green Orientation is restricted to "associate (onboarding)" members.